Five Points station: History

 Preliminary planning and design of the entire MARTA heavy rail system began in 1967 after Georgia state legislature approval of MARTA's 1966 creation, with early blueprints ready in mid-1968.
 Design and engineering began in 1973; existing properties were acquired, demolished and underwent site preparation in 1974–1975, and actual construction began in early 1976.
 The station was constructed using the cut-and-cover method.
 The Gold Line (then called North-South line) was built beneath Broad Street, and the Blue Line (then called East-West line) was constructed next to the railroad freight lines that run through Downtown Atlanta.
 Five Points opened on December 22, 1979 with only the original East-West platform open.
 The initial opening of the station was almost delayed because of construction on the lower level.
 The North-South platform did not open until December 4, 1981.

-Major renovations to both the east and west street-level plazas of the station began in April 2006.
+Initially the platform levels were intended to be air conditioned, but exfiltration through unenclosed tunnels and stairways made cooling ineffective.
+The now unused ventilation shafts remain along Peachtree St. Major renovations to both the east and west street-level plazas of the station began in April 2006.